Efficient and Accurate Graph Classification with Hyperdimensional Computing on FPGA: Accelerator Design

-Figure~\ref{fig:nysx-overview} shows the overall architecture of \textbf{NysX}, our FPGA accelerator for Nyström-HDC graph classification. \textbf{NysX} is composed of six specialized compute engines interconnected via on-chip buffers: (i) the \textbf{Locality Sensitive Hashing Unit (LSHU)}, which generates integer codes for nodes at each hop.
-It combines dense and sparse matrix-vector multiplications with floor operation to produce integer code representations; (ii) the \textbf{Minimal Perfect Hashing Engine (MPHE)}, which maps integer codes to valid histogram indices in $O(1)$ time using a Minimal Perfect Hash (MPH), facilitated via low-memory footprint hash level tables stored in on-chip memory; (iii) the \textbf{Histogram Update Engine (HUE)}, which accumulates counts into hop-specific histograms using the indices from MPHE, enabling efficient parallel histogram updates; (iv) the \textbf{Kernel Similarity Engine (KSE)}, which computes landmark similarities by multiplying the query histogram with buffered landmark histograms.
-Results are accumulated into the kernel vector $\mathbf{C}$; (v) the \textbf{Nyström Encoding Engine (NEE)}, which projects the kernel vector into the hyperdimensional space by multiplying with the Nyström projection matrix and applying a bipolarization step; and (vi) the \textbf{Similarity \& Classification Engine (SCE)}, which computes final class scores by comparing the encoded hypervector against class prototypes, followed by argmax selection of the predicted label.
-On-chip BRAM stores hash level tables, landmark histograms, and intermediate results.
-The Nyström projection matrix, due to its large size, is streamed from external DDR memory.
+Figure~\ref{fig:HyperX-overview} shows the overview of \textbf{HyperX}, our FPGA accelerator for Nyström-HDC graph classification. \textbf{HyperX} is composed of six compute engines: (i) the Locality Sensitive Hashing Unit (LSHU), which generates integer codes for nodes at each hop; (ii) the Minimal Perfect Hashing Engine (MPHE), which maps integer codes to valid histogram indices in $O(1)$ time using a MPH; (iii) the Histogram Update Engine (HUE), which accumulates counts into hop-specific histograms using the indices from MPHE; (iv) the Kernel Similarity Engine (KSE), which computes landmark similarities by multiplying the query histogram with buffered landmark histograms; (v) the Nyström Encoding Engine (NEE), which projects the kernel vector into the hyperdimensional space; and (vi) the Similarity \& Classification Engine (SCE), which computes final class scores by comparing the encoded hypervector against class prototypes, followed by argmax selection of the label.